 Easy low carb rolls are perfect for breakfast or as a burger bun.
-These gluten free keto rolls taste soft and pillowy, toast well and are absolutely fail-safe.
+These gluten free keto buns taste soft and pillowy, toast well and are absolutely fail-safe.

 It's easy, friends!
 So easy that these are not just low carb rolls, but EASY low carb rolls.

 I have tried quite a few recipes, but these low carb rolls are just the most simple, yum and fail-safe ones I have tested.
-I discovered the recipe a few months ago on this coconut recipe sharing site.
-It uses both coconut and almond flour, two pillars of low carb baking, and has no further “complicated” specialist ingredients such as psyllium husk or xanthan gum (both very useful, but generally not present in your average kitchen cupboard).
-Thankfully, there is neither no “beating egg whites until they form stiff peaks” as required in the famous oopsie rolls, something I have never fully mastered.
+I discovered the recipe a few months ago on a coconut recipe sharing site.
+It uses both coconut and almond flour, two pillars of low carb baking.

 Almond flour on its own gives a fantastic fine grain texture, but it is costly.
 Coconut flour on its own has, as you can guess, a pronounced coconut taste.
 Both are fantastically healthy and I use them a lot.
 If you combine the two, you end up with the best of both worlds - a soft, relatively finely textured bread that does not scream coconut.